Mark P. Stucky

 After earning his degree, Stucky joined the United States Marine Corps where he flew the F-4 Phantom and later the F/A-18 Hornet.
 During his tenure in the Marines, Stucky was selected for and graduated from the Navy Fighter Weapons School (TopGun), the Marine Weapons and Tactics Instructor Course, and the USAF Test Pilot School.

 Stucky served as a test pilot at Naval Air Station Pt.
-Mugu and Naval Weapons Center China Lake, Calif., flying both operational and developmental test flights in the F-4 and all models of the F/A-18.
+Mugu and Naval Weapons Center China Lake, CA, flying both operational and developmental test flights in the F-4 and all models of the F/A-18.
 He was actively involved in software development in the Hornet as well as testing of the Night Attack variants.
 Stucky was temporarily assigned to Marine forces for several weeks during Operation Desert Shield/Storm and flew several combat missions during the initial air campaign.

 Following his return from the Persian Gulf, Stucky completed his postgraduate study with the University of Tennessee and was awarded a Masters of Science degree in Aviation Systems.